N. K. Jemisin

 Nora Keita Jemisin (born September 19, 1972) is an American science fiction and fantasy writer.
 Her fiction includes a wide range of themes, notably cultural conflict and oppression.
 Her debut novel, The Hundred Thousand Kingdoms, and the subsequent books in her Inheritance Trilogy received critical acclaim.
 She has won several awards for her work, including the Locus Award.
-The three books of her Broken Earth series made her the first author to win the Hugo Award for Best Novel in three consecutive years, as well as the first to win for all three novels in a trilogy.
-She won a fourth Hugo Award, for Best Novelette, in 2020 for Emergency Skin.
+Her Broken Earth series made her the first African American author to win the Hugo Award for Best Novel, as well as the first author to win in three consecutive years, and the first to win for all three novels in a trilogy.
+She won a fourth Hugo Award, for Best Novelette, in 2020 for Emergency Skin, and a fifth Hugo Award, for Best Graphic Story, in 2022 for Far Sector.
 Jemisin was a recipient of the MacArthur Fellows Program Genius Grant in 2020.

 Early life

-Jemisin was born in Iowa City, Iowa, while her parents Noah Jemisin and Janice (Finklea) Jemisin were completing masters programs at the University of Iowa.
+Jemisin was born in Iowa City, Iowa, while her parents Noah Jemisin and Janice Jemisin were completing masters programs at the University of Iowa.
 She grew up in New York City and Mobile, Alabama.
 Jemisin attended Tulane University from 1990 to 1994, where she received a B.S. in psychology.
 She went on to study counseling and earn her Master of Education from the University of Maryland.
 She lived in Massachusetts for ten years and then moved to New York City.
-She worked as a counseling psychologist and career counselor before writing full-time.
+She worked as a mental health and career counselor before writing full-time.